daffainfo/ctf-writeup/OmWars CTF 2023 Quals/spice/README.md

 > wait 5 sec, after start (long boot process)

 ## About the Challenge
-We have been given a website, and if we access the `/spice.php` endpoint the website will leak the source code
+We were given a website, and if we access the `/spice.php` endpoint the website will leak the source code

 ```php
 <?php